 Alex Levy and Tom Lewis (the first time around) were both playing here competitively for the first time when they won, and the other 4 winners since 2010 had hardly set the world alight on their previous attempts before lifting the trophy:

 - 2019, Steven Brown: 44/MC

 - 2016, Padraig Harrington: 3/16/16/47/31

 Despite the recent changes, this Arnold Palmer design is a resort course first and foremost with wide fairways to encourage the longer hitters to attack.

-It’s interesting to note though that both Richard Green and David Lynn aren’t the most aggressive of players and both have prevailed here since 2010, so it’s clear that there’s more than one way to succeed around here.
+It’s interesting to note though that Steven Brown, Richard Green and David Lynn aren’t the most aggressive of players and each have prevailed here since 2010, so it’s clear that there’s more than one way to succeed around here.
 However, in general, I’d favour the more aggressive types who can attack through a combination of strong Total Driving performance coupled with a good week on and around the greens.